romland/llemmings/README.md

       available for easy copy/pasting.
 It could be that I need to write something for this.
 TODO: At the end of the day, once figured out, there should be notes here about how you organize your prompts!
+TODO: Having prompts in the source code is getting too painful now.

 ## Code and quality